defendercf/EAIMidTerm_Group5/README.md

 Notes Before Running :
 * The Program was originally made while connecting to an onine mysql database.
 * The Program also needs to have an OPENAI_API_KEY variable in the reviewService .env for the needs of sentiment analysis
+* Make sure to do composer update in every project first

 To run the program first :
 ----------------------------------------------------------------------------------------------------------------------------------------------------